 What is Forecasting?

-Forecasting refers to predicting what will happen in the future by taking into consideration the events in the past and present.
-Basically, it is a decision-making tool that helps businesses cope with the impact of the future’s uncertainty by using historical data and trends.
-It is as much a planning tool that enables businesses to plan their next moves and create budgets that will offset whatever uncertainties that may occur.
+Forecasting refers to the practice of predicting what will happen in the future by taking into consideration events in the past and present.
+Basically, it is a decision-making tool that helps businesses cope with the impact of the future’s uncertainty by examining historical data and trends.
+It is a planning tool that enables businesses to chart their next moves and create budgets that will hopefully cover whatever uncertainties may occur.

 Budgeting vs. Forecasting

-- Budgeting involves creating a statement that consists of numerous financial activities of a company for a specific period, such as revenue, expenses, cash flow, and investment.
-It is not done by only one department, say by the finance department, because it needs the input of all of the other departments in order to come up with a holistic and detailed report.
+- Budgeting involves creating a statement that consists of numerous financial activities of a company for a specific period, such as projected revenue, expenses, cash flow, and investments.
+It is usually not conducted solely by one department, say, the finance department, because it requires input from other departments in order to come up with a holistic and detailed report.
 Therefore, the budgeting process takes time to complete.
 The company uses the budget to guide it in its financial activities.

-- While budgets are usually made for the entire year, forecasts are usually updated monthly or quarterly.
-Through forecasting, a company is able to adjust its budget and allocate more funds into a department, as needed, depending on what is foreseen.
+- While budgets are usually made for an entire year, forecasts are usually updated monthly or quarterly.
+Through forecasting, a company is able to adjust its budget and allocate more funds to a department, as needed, depending on what is foreseen.
 In summary, budgets depend on the forecast.

-Businesses choose between two basic methods when they want to predict what can possibly happen in the future, namely the qualitative and quantitative methods.
+Businesses choose between two basic methods when they want to predict what can possibly happen in the future, namely, qualitative and quantitative methods.

 1. Qualitative method

-Otherwise known as the judgmental method, qualitative forecasting results in subjective results because they consist of the personal judgments by experts or forecasters.
-They are also often biased because they are based on the expert’s knowledge, intuition, and experience, and rarely on data, making the process non-mathematical.
+Otherwise known as the judgmental method, qualitative forecasting offers subjective results, as it is comprised of personal judgments by experts or forecasters.
+Forecasts are often biased because they are based on the expert’s knowledge, intuition, and experience, and rarely on data, making the process non-mathematical.

-One example is when a person forecasts the outcome of the finals of the NBA, which, of course, is based more on personal motivation and interest.
+One example is when a person forecasts the outcome of a finals game in the NBA, which, of course, is based more on personal motivation and interest.
 The weakness of such a method is that it can be inaccurate.